amandeepmittal/amanhimself.dev/tutorials/posts/2020-07-06-theme-toggling-react-app-with-chakra-ui.md

   - reactjs
 ---

 [Chakra UI](https://chakra-ui.com/) is a modular component library for React apps that uses Emotion and Styled System.
-Building a React app it is beneficial to take advantage of isolated UI components to speed up the building process.
+While building a React app it is beneficial to take advantage of isolated UI components to speed up the building process.

-It provides a convenient way of styling components using utility props for styling.
+The library provides a convenient way of styling components using utility props for styling.
 For example, a button component can be written as:

 ```js
 <Button color="primary" textAlign="center />